alighm/docs/README.md

-# Mintlify Starter Kit
+# Krypto Key Documentation

-Use the starter kit to get your docs deployed and ready to customize.
+Welcome to the Krypto Key documentation site.
+This repository contains the complete documentation for the Krypto Key platform.

-Click the green **Use this template** button at the top of this repo to copy the Mintlify starter kit.
-The starter kit contains examples with
+Click the green **Use this template** button at the top of this repo to copy the Krypto Key documentation template.
+The template contains examples with

 - Guide pages
 - Navigation